 More information on the local history room, its hours, and policies can be found further down this page.

-One of the Hammond Public Library's long term access goals has been to create a digital repository for its historical collections.
+One of the Hammond Public Library's long term access goals has been to create a digital database of its historical collections.
 It should be noted that the database is still in its early stages and we while we strive to include as many items and collections as possible, please keep in mind that new records are being added every week.
 Also, not everything that can be found in the archives may end up in the digital database.
 Physical visitations are highly recommended for any serious researcher.

 The Keyword Search button allows you to perform a general search across multiple fields for any catalog records online.
 Keyword searches use OR as the default connector between words (e.g. a search for Hohman Avenue will return records associated with Hohman OR Avenue).
 If you want to find records where both keywords are found, type in AND between the two words.
 To search for a specific phrase, be sure to put the phrase within quotes (e.g. "Minas Department Store").
 You can also use the asterisk (*) as a wildcard (e.g. a search for histor* would come up with records containing history, histories, historical, etc.).
 Searches are not case sensitive.